 - Top with a dollop of whipped cream

-- Spike it with some whiskey or brandy (the last one is for adults only, please!).
+- Spike it with some whiskey or brandy (for adults only, please!).

 Get Your Kids in the Kitchen